b2wdigital/restQL-http/docs/restql/config.md

 # Configuration

+RestQL can be configured either via `Environment Variables` or trough a `Config File`.
+Configuration options follows the precedence `Environment > Config File > Default`.

 ## Environment variables:
 - `PORT` sets the HTTP listening port (default is `9000`)
 - `MONGO_URL` sets Mongo as resources and saved queries back-end (default is `nil`)